gaving/gaving.github.io/README.md

 ### Contact Form

-The contact form uses <http://formspree.io>.
+The contact form uses <https://formspree.io/>.
 It will require you to fill the form out and submit it once, before going live, to confirm your email.

-More setup instructions and advanced options can be found at [http://formspree.io](http://formspree.io/)
+More setup instructions and advanced options can be found at [https://formspree.io](https://formspree.io/)

 ### Disqus

 To configure Disqus, set up a [Disqus site](https://disqus.com/admin/create/) with the same name as your site.
 Then, in `_config.yml`, edit the `disqus_shortname` value to enable Disqus.

-### txtpen

-To configure txtpen, set up a [txtpen site](https://txtpen.com/go) with the same name as your site.
-Then, in `_config.yml`, edit the `txtpen_sitename` value to enable txtpen

 ### Customizing the CSS